 The beautiful scenery of the South African wine regions

 There are many wine regions in the south west of South Africa, and in our opinion they’re the most scenic places to visit in the whole of South Africa.

-These areas boast soaring craggy mountains, deep blue skies, rows and rows of vines, beautiful purple jacaranda lining the roads and the odd white Cape Dutch building to finish the picture.
+These areas boast soaring craggy mountains, deep blue skies, rows and rows of vines, beautiful purple jacaranda lining the roads and traditional white Cape Dutch buildings.